 There are three categories of crimes that UNCG is required to maintain and publish: (1) criminal offenses, including VAWA crimes, (2) hate crimes, and (3) arrests and referrals.
-For further information and examples of such crimes, please refer to Chapter 3 of The Handbook for

 The following crimes and definitions are in alphabetical order not hierarchical order.